Home -- Classes -- Workshops & Slide Talks -- Supplies -- About the Artist -- FiberMaggie's Closet (now a blog)

 Gradient half squares by Joy-Lily

-three women pull wet dyed cloth from bucket DYE & DISCHARGE
+three women pull wet dyed cloth from bucket FAUX BATIK

 printing with dye-dipped leaves on fabric